• Lassie Web: Movies/Other Media

 Germany: Amazon.de has several sets; some are Corey Stuart episodes, but there are also two recent sets that are fifth and sixth season Timmy episodes.

 Japan: Amazon.co.jp has Japanese versions of the American-release moves, but also sells a rarity, the anime "Meikin Rasshi," a.k.a.
 "Famous Dog Lassie," a 26-part serialized version of Lassie Come Home following Lassie's adventures from puppyhood with her young master (John instead of Joe in this version).
-The Japanese are also now graced with season sets of the original series.
-Seasons one through three are released this summer.
-(Warning!
-They are prohibitively expensive!)

 Back to Main Page